amruz/nail-classification/README.md

 #cd nail-classification
 # Change the input arguments if needed in config.ini file eg: dataset path
 python3 nail-classifier.py
-# To change the mode to test or predict change the learning_phase param in config file
+# To change the mode to test or predict change the phase param in config file

 ```